WilliamsOz/auto-annotated-portfolio/content/pages/index.md

       I have been passionate about computers and technology since I was young, I like to learn new things and also to pass them on.

-      I am looking for a 6-month internship in Paris.
+      I am looking for a 6-month internship in Paris as a developer.
   - colors: colors-f
     type: FeaturedProjectsSection
     elementId: ''